Berkcanozen/courseManager/README.md

 ---

-## License & Copyright
+## License

-© 2026 Meisner Studio Amsterdam.
-All rights reserved.
+Private — Meisner Studio Amsterdam.
+Not for public distribution.

-This software is proprietary and confidential.
-Unauthorized copying, distribution, or use of this software, in whole or in part, is strictly prohibited without prior written permission from Meisner Studio Amsterdam.